vendrhub/vendr-documentation/content/core/1.0.0/reference/orders.md

 | `IEnumerable<OrderReadOnly>` | A list of read only Order entities matching the provided criteria  |

 #### GetFinalizedOrdersForCustomer
-Gets a list of finalized Orders assigned to a given Customer.
+Gets a list of finalized Orders assigned to a given Customer

 ***Signature:***